tonyhoVN/tonyhoVN.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My first research has been published in [The Korean Society of Mechanical Engineers Spring and Autumn Conference](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE11757969).
+My first research has been presented in [The Korean Society of Mechanical Engineers Spring and Autumn Conference](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE11757969).